battre/autocomplete-attribute-explainer/model/modules/parsing_ng/README.md

 Now, both `apartment 5` and `5` would match.
 In the latter case we would get `{unit: '5', unit-type: '', unit-name: '5'}`.

-A capture may contain more separtors and captures and deeper recursion:
+A capture may contain more separators and captures and deeper recursion:
 ```yaml
 capture:
   output: unit-and-floor